anthonybeckett/survey/README.md

 ```

 ### Todo
+- [ ] Make alert its own component and style better
+- [ ] Fix CSRF issues when sending requests to the API from the frontend
+- [ ] Refactor login and register functions in store to an auth domain action

 - [ ] Add makefile or something to run npm commands directly on docker container to avoid rebuilding or manually going into the container.
 - [ ] Set up a testing database for Pest in the API